Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - Implement vertical wall generation in `LevelGenerator.ts`.
 - Implement barrel substitution logic in `LevelGenerator.ts`.
 - Test the updated level generation thoroughly.
+- If overlap is prevented for bridge barrels, revert `MAX_JUMP_DISTANCE_X` to 200.
+- Then, uncomment `placeBarrelsBetweenPlatforms`.
+- Perform final test for barrel placements.
+- Implement conditional logic for the 'fx_land' animation (prevent playing if coin collected).

 ## Active Decisions

 - Asset filenames should be lowercase, use hyphens as separators, and follow the pattern `[description]-[framenumber].[extension]`.
 - **Vertical Walls:** Implement walls by placing standard platform sprites vertically (rotated 90 degrees).
 - **Barrel Substitution:** Identify gaps larger than `maxHorizontalGap` and replace the subsequent platform placement with a barrel placement.
 Ensure the barrel is positioned appropriately for a jump.
+- **Conditional Landing Animation:** The player state or animation manager needs to check if a coin was collected in the same frame/action as landing to prevent the 'fx_land' animation from playing.

 ## Patterns and Preferences